chhagedorn/jdk/_posts/2023-05-05-assertion-predicates.md

 Let's work through an example to illustrate why.

-## Initial Setup With a Hoisted Predicate for a Range Check
+## Loop Predication Example to Hoist a Range Check

 Let's have a look at the following example, assuming that `limit` is a field from which C2 does not know anything about (i.e. its type is just `#int`):
 ```java